mirzask/cardi/content/Aortic Root.md

 tags:
   - echo
 ---

+- The aortic root is an extension of the [[Left Ventricular Outflow Tract (LVOT)|LVOT]], extending from the basal attachment of the aortic valve cusps within the [[Left Ventricular Outflow Tract (LVOT)|LVOT]] to their peripheral attachment at the level of the sinotubular junction.
+Its components are the sinuses of Valsalva, the fibrous interleaflet triangles and the valvular cusps themselves.

 The aortic root is a geometrically complex structure that includes:
 1. the aortic valve annulus,
 	1. not a true or distinct anatomic structure but is a virtual ring that may be defined by joining the basal attachments, or nadirs, of the three aortic leaflets.
 The distal (uppermost) attachments of the leaflets, in the shape of a crown, form a true anatomic ring.